 4Click the record button in the Transport window.
 The Transport window is the window that has all the playback controls.
 Click the record button in the Transport window to ready recording on the armed tracks.
 It’s the button with a large circle in the middle.
 The record button will flash to indicate that it is ready to record.If you don’t see the Transport window, click Window in the menu bar at the top.
 Then click Transport.

 5Move the playhead to where you want to start recording.
 While in Edit mode, click where you want to start recording in the timeline.
-The time is displayed in seconds at the top of the timeline.Alternatively, you can click the button that resembles a triangle with a pointing to the left to return the playhead back to the beginning of the track.
+The time is displayed in seconds at the top of the timeline.Alternatively, you can click the button that resembles a triangle with a line pointing to the left to return the playhead back to the beginning of the track.

 6Click the Play button.
 It’s the button that has an icon that resembles a triangle in the transport window.
 This starts playing the playback as well as recording on all armed tracks. #*Alternatively, you can start playing by pressing the Spacebar on the keyboard.7Click the Stop button to stop recording.
 To stop recording, click the button that resembles a square in the transport window to stop recording.
 Alternatively, you can press the Spacebar to stop recording.X